ramizeid/Discord-Voice-Chat-Text-to-Speech/README.md

 If you're on Windows, follow these additional steps in order to get the bot's voice chat module to run:

+1. Edit the `version` variable by changing its value to "W" for "Windows".
-1. Go to the following [link](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) to install a Windows version of the FFmpeg software (please note that clicking on the link above will automatically start the download process).
+2. Go to the following [link](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) to install a Windows version of the FFmpeg software (please note that clicking on the link above will automatically start the download process).
 This software is needed in order to get the bot to talk in voice channels.
-2. Extract the zip file anywhere on your PC and copy the "ffmpeg.exe" file which can be found in the "bin" directory of the zip file you've just extracted.
+3. Extract the zip file anywhere on your PC and copy the "ffmpeg.exe" file which can be found in the "bin" directory of the zip file you've just extracted.
-3. Paste the "ffmpeg.exe" file in the "bin" directory of the Discord bot folder.
+4. Paste the "ffmpeg.exe" file in the "bin" directory of the Discord bot folder.
-4. To start the bot, you can either:
+5. To start the bot, you can either:
     - Run the following command in a terminal window: `python main.py`

         or